dhivvyesh/My-info/Green Warriors - Eco Project Evidence Folder/README.md

 # Green Warriors – Sustainability & Waste Management Initiative

 ## Overview
-Warriors Eco is a community-driven initiative co-founded by Dhivvyesh Kumar, aimed at promoting sustainable living and waste management practices in a residential complex of over 400 households.
+Green Warriors is a community-driven initiative co-founded by Dhivvyesh Kumar, aimed at promoting sustainable living and waste management practices in a residential complex of over 400 households.
 The initiative focuses on eco-awareness, civic engagement, and hands-on implementation of environmental principles in everyday life.

 ## Key Contributions
 - **Tree Planting Campaigns**: Led multiple tree planting drives in collaboration with residents and volunteers.